 If there is always at least one authorized spiritual guide on earth at any time, what are the characteristics which will enable the honest seeker to distinguish him from those who are not competent?
-A complete study of the supreme mystics and their hallmarks.
-Paperback; 185 pages.
+This book is recommended to seekers looking for a successor to Kirpal Singh - a complete study of the supreme mystics and their hallmarks.